MicrosoftDocs/visualstudio-docs/docs/ide/tutorial-windows-forms-math-quiz-create-project-add-controls.md

 - multiple
 ---

-# Tutorial: Create a math quiz Windows Forms app in Visual Studio
+# Tutorial: Create a math quiz WinForms app

 In this series of four tutorials, you'll build a math quiz.
 The quiz contains four random math problems that a quiz taker tries to answer within a specified time.